Multimodal hierarchical Variational AutoEncoders with Factor Analysis latent space: Experiments

 \subsection{FA-VAE as a conditioned generative model}

 Following the experiment shown in Section \ref{sec:first_scenario}, we demonstrate that we can also generate random conditioned faces.

-To analyze it, we show how the proposed model can generate images conditioned to specific attributes.
-We proceed as follows: (i) we create random $\mathbf{x}^{(A)}_{n,:}$ multilabel vectors using [wearing lipstick, gender, smiling] binary notation, (ii) we create their real pseudo-observation $\Xan$, (iii) we generate the posterior distribution of $\Zn$ given $\Xan$ which follows a Gaussian distribution with parameters:
+To analyse it, we show how the proposed model can generate images conditioned to specific attributes.
+We proceed as follows: (i) we create random $\mathbf{x}^{(A)}_{n,:}$ multi-label vectors using [wearing lipstick, gender, smiling] binary notation, (ii) we create their real pseudo-observation $\Xan$, (iii) we generate the posterior distribution of $\Gn$ given $\Xan$ which follows a Gaussian distribution with parameters:

-(iv) we sample $\Xon \sim \N(\Zp\Wo, \tauo)$, and, finally (v) we use FA-VAE's generative distribution $p_\theta(\mathbf{o}_{n,:}|\Xon)$ to sample artificially generated conditioned images.
+(iv) we sample $\Xon \sim \N(\mathbf{g}^{*}_{n,:}\Wo, \tauo)$, and, finally (v) we use FA-VAE's generative distribution $p_\theta(\mathbf{o}_{n,:}|\Xon)$ to sample artificially generated conditioned images.
 Fig. \ref{fig:escenario1_faces} shows these images generated by 8 random $\mathbf{x}^{(A)}_{n,:}$ multilabel attributes.

 We can quickly condition a pre-trained VAE to arbitrary attributes by training 150 epochs of FA-VAE.